 The Centre's approach is to critique and challenge social exclusion and inequality in contemporary society, exploring issues of, and connections between, gender, ethnicity, sexuality, class, and disability.
 Interdisciplinary research themes seek to understand and address discrimination in higher education and wider society, while outcomes inform and influence evidence-based policy and shape best practice both within the UK and internationally.

-The University of Lincoln fully supports the principles of the HR Excellence in Research award and the Concordat to Support the Career Development of Researchers.
+The University of Lincoln has been successful in gaining the European Commission HR Excellence in Research Award.
+The University fully supports the principles of HR Excellence in Research and the Concordat to Support the Career Development of Researchers.
 Our commitment to the development of researchers is to create a supportive culture and environment that encourages creativity, interaction, and collaboration.

 At the University of Lincoln, postgraduate students are an integral part of our research community.
 They work alongside talented academics and researchers from around the world, contributing to our growing reputation for internationally excellent research.